Treyson-Grange/go-moji-ui/README.md

 -   Emoji Detection: Identify the presence of emojis in a string via regex
 -   Emoji Removal: Strip emojis from a given string via regex
 -   Emoji Rune Count: Issues arise when emojis are 2+ runes.
 If we can account for the runes in each emoji, we can account for these spacing issues.
+-   Emoji Size Based Removal: Remove all emojis that have n or more runes based on a requested size (n).

 ## Installation